 In order to determine whether soil vapour intrusion is occurring in the Thebarton assessment area, work to gather more data will assist the EPA in its understanding of the soil vapour composition and whether any additional assessment work is required.
-Work is being undertaken in road verges and, at this stage, is not required on private properties.
+Work has been undertaken on road verges and as of 8 September 2017 the EPA has been in contact with 17 property owners to seek permission to undertake testing of indoor air.